La-Grasa-Estudios/Not-Minecraft/README.md

 ### Windows

-Just open the solution it should work (Requires VS 2026)
+Just open the solution it should compile (Requires VS 2026) You need to get the textures from the alpha 1.2.6 jar file (look in Runtime/mc/textures.txt for more info)

 ### Linux / Mac